Mihir-90/BrickBreakerGame/README.md

 Run the BrickBreaker.java to get output

-Documentation is in the "Documentation Folder"
+Documentation is in the "Documentation" Folder